Chinese Translation Services: Choosing the Right Chinese Language

 Yes, you can.
 But like anything done by a machine, a human who knows what they are doing should supervise, review, update and approve.
 A simple machine translation will not pick up on certain terms and ways of saying things.

 At the end of the day, a machine will produce a character-for-character translation without considering idiomatic expressions or cultural baggage.
-So our recommendation is to use a professional translator.
+So our recommendation is to use a professional English to Chinese translator.

 If you are looking for a Chinese driver’s licence translation service, this post might not have been all that useful.
 But we can still help.
 We also provide Chinese birth certificate translation services, and Chinese business translation services.
 You need NAATI certified Chinese translations?
 Leave it with us!